optakt/flow-dps/docs/introduction.md

 In order for consensus nodes to seal blocks, they must commit to the execution result of a block after it is executed and verified.

-#### Block formation
+#### Block Formation

-Block formation is a continuous process executed by the consensus nodes to form new blocks.
+Block formation is a continuous process performed by the consensus nodes to form new blocks.
 Block formation has several purposes:

 1. Including newly submitted guaranteed collections and reaching aggreement over the order of them
 2. Provide a measure of time by continuously publishing blocks (determining the length of an epoch)